-New York State Law already provide effective tools to address genuinely dangerous behavior.
-These standards let law enforcement officers focus on individuals who [fail to yield pedestrian right-of-way](#) or [maintain speed reckless and imprudent](#), rather than imposing a blanket limit that penalizes responsible cyclists.
+Existing speeding and right-of-way laws already provide effective tools to address genuinely dangerous behavior.
+These standards let law enforcement officers focus on individuals who [fail to yield](#) or [behave recklessly](#), rather than imposing a blanket limit that penalizes responsible cyclists.